awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list.md

 ### `ST_POLYGON(varchar)`<a name="st-polygon-varchar"></a>

-Returns a value in the `polygon` data type, which is a binary representation of the geometry data type `polygon`\.
+Returns a value in the `polygon` data type, which is a binary representation of the [geometry data type](geospatial-input-data-formats-supported-geometry-types.md#geometry-data-types) `polygon`\.
 Example:

 ```
-SELECT ST_Polygon('polygon ((1 1, 4 1, 1 4))')
+SELECT ST_POLYGON('polygon ((1 1, 1 4, 4 4, 4 1))')
 ```

 ### `ST_GEOMETRY_TO_TEXT (varbinary)`<a name="st-geometry-to-text-varbinary"></a>

-Converts each of the specified geometry data types to text\.
+Converts each of the specified [geometry data types](geospatial-input-data-formats-supported-geometry-types.md#geometry-data-types) to text\.
 Returns a value in a geometry data type, which is a WKT representation of the geometry data type\.
 Example:

 ```
 SELECT ST_GEOMETRY_TO_TEXT(ST_POINT(61.56, -158.54))